Omer-Mazig/js-runtime-questions/README.md

 What is the Event Loop's main responsibility?

+**Options:**

-a) Execute JavaScript code line by line
+- a) Execute JavaScript code line by line
-b) Store variables and function declarations
+- b) Store variables and function declarations
-c) Check if the call stack is empty and move tasks from callback queue to the call stack
+- c) Check if the call stack is empty and move tasks from callback queue to the call stack
-d) Handle network requests directly
+- d) Handle network requests directly

 <details>
 <summary>View Answer and Explanation</summary>

-**Correct Answer: c) Check if the call stack is empty and move tasks from callback queue to the call stack**
+**Correct Answer:** c) Check if the call stack is empty and move tasks from callback queue to the call stack

+**Explanation:**
-Explanation: The Event Loop's primary job is to monitor both the Call Stack and the Callback Queue.
+The Event Loop's primary job is to monitor both the Call Stack and the Callback Queue.
 When the Call Stack is empty, it takes the first task from the Callback Queue and pushes it onto the Call Stack for execution.
 This process ensures that async operations don't block the main thread and are executed in the correct order.

 </details>